JeffreySunjay4044/dbmigration/README.md

    changes in to kafka-topic.
 Refer requests/requests.http first
 2. Use kafka connect api to add a postgres sink which configures kafka-connect to impart the changes in to postgres based on the changes in the kafka-topic.
 Refer requests/requests.http second
+3. Login to mysql host and try an alter table query , make sure the table that is altered has the sink connector(refer point 2) running on it.

+## Restart specific containers

+make purge_restart_docker container_name={container_name} : refer from docker-compose.
+    This will restart the docker container with the above container name.
+It follows the same procedure deleting the old image and container and spins up a new one.

 ```

 ## Architecture diagram
 ```
 https://lucid.app/lucidchart/invitations/accept/inv_43e9b0b5-202e-493d-adb5-d3c8191987ba?viewport_loc=-3%2C-118%2C1292%2C735%2C0_0